 X-Ray Play Dough Tray

-Vet Graph
+Community Helpers Activities Vet Graph

 Little learners can collect data and report their findings in super simple ways like this Vet Graph!
 Students counted and covered each item and represented the total on the graph using bingo chips.
-Once all the data was collected and counters are placed on the graph students can compare the quantities (more, less, equal too).
+Once all the data was collected, and counters are placed on the graph, students can compare the quantities (more, less, equal too).

-Garbage Sensory Bin
+Garbage Sensory Bin & Science Table

-I think every student in my class LOVES and is fascinated by garbage and recycling trucks!
+I think every student in my class is fascinated by garbage and recycling trucks!
 They are so big and smash all the trash.
 For the sensory table, I put in paper pet bedding (the garbage) from Walmart, garbage trucks, recycling trucks, tweezers, trash and recycling bins, and tissue squares.

 Students used the tweezers to collect the trash and smashed it into the bins!